Employee Opt-In SMS Text Messaging Rules and Methods

 To increase employee SMS opt-in rates, use ContactMonkey’s all-in-one internal communications platform.
 You’ll be able to send internal emails and mass employee texts from a single user interface.
 This helps you streamline the promotion of your SMS program and gather consent quickly to increase SMS opt-in rate.

-Request custom pricing on ContactMonkey
+Request custom pricing for ContactMonkey

 Are There Exceptions to Employee SMS Opt-in Requirements?